Scroll To Top

 Yarra Yarra Rowing Club and Mercantile Rowing Club (VIC)

 Gina (Georgina) comes from the Douglas rowing clan headed by her father David who was a silver medallist at the 1968 Olympic Games and which also includes her brother Robert who was an U23 and Open Australian representative rower.
 Interestingly, she was under no pressure to row and did not commence her rowing until she left school.
 Gina enjoyed all types of sport and did all sports available at school.
 Her preferred sport was running but she realised that it was not going to take her far.
-So after a row in a tub pair with her mother and being coached by her dad, she joined Yarra Yarra Rowing Club to learn how to row.
+So after a row in a tub pair with her mother and being coached by her dad, she joined Yarra Yarra Rowing Club in the 1990/91 season to learn how to row.
+She remained a member there for two seasons.

 Yarra Yarra Rowing Club coaches Rob Jones and Chris Long took her on in 1991.
 This was to be a successful time as Gina was selected into the Victorian Youth Four in 1992 which won the Bicentennial Cup.